MUST-Deep-Learning/KnowIt/tutorials/ETT_basics_tutorial/ETT_tut.md

 In this section we adjust the data to meet those conditions.

 We do this with the following steps:
- - We check that the dataframe does not contain any NaN values (no all-NaN columns are allowed).
+ - We check that the dataframe does not contain any NaN values (note, NaNs are allowed, just no all-NaN columns).
  - We ensure that the date column is time indexed.
  - We index the dataframe by the date column.
  - We add meta data to the "attrs" dictionary.